jwestfall69/openkey-cps1/README.md

 | 01011 | TK2E<br>TK2J<br>TK2U | Warriors of Fate | |

 #### B-XX
-In B-XX chips prior to B-21 the configurations were hard coded into the chip.
+For B-XX chips prior to B-21 the configurations were hard coded into the chip.
 Its possible to program the B-21 to mimic these older chips.

+Some older B-XX boards will have the number stamped on instead of etched into the chip.
+These stamped numbers maybe incorrect.
+For example I have a final fight board that has 04 stamped on as the XX number.
+Picking B-04 on openkey-cps1 didn't work.
+After dumping the program roms I was able to determine it was the ffightua romset.
+[Mame](https://github.com/mamedev/mame/blob/master/src/mame/capcom/cps1_v.cpp#L1754) shows this romset actually uses B-01.
+Switching to B-01 made the game work.

 | Switch<br>12345 |  B-XX  | Tested / Working |
 |:---:|:------:|:---------------:|